Anifowak/HackBio-Biocoding-Internship/README.md

 **Using R produce the following solution........**

-Used data structure to organize the following information;
+Data structure was used to organize the following information of the team;

-- [Your names]
+- [Names]
-- [Your slack username]
+- [Slack username]
-- [Your email]
+- [Email]
-- [Your hobby]
+- [Hobby]
-- [Your countries]
+- [Countries]
-- [Your discipline]
+- [Discipline]
-- [Your preferred programming language]
+- [Preferred programming language]

-Don’t use functions, loops, conditionals or any complex concepts Your code should include a final print statement that prints the organized output in a logical and understandable way
+Functions, loops, conditionals or any complex concepts were not used in the organization.
+The code include a final print statement that prints the organized output in a logical and understandable way.